 Myth: Opposition to this circumvention case is not a coordinated and well-funded campaign of misinformation aimed at improperly influencing Commerce’s enforcement of the trade laws.

 Fact: SEIA, ACP, their Chinese members, and other corporate interests are engaged in a multimillion dollar, coordinated lobbying and PR misinformation and influence campaign.
 Their goal is to improperly interfere with the Department of Commerce’s investigation of trade abuses and enforcement of trade laws.
-They campaign to allow Chinese companies the ability to continue their trade abuses and drive American solar manufacturers and their workers out of business.
+They campaign to allow Chinese companies the ability to continue their trade abuses and other abuses and drive American solar manufacturers and their workers out of business.

 Myth: SEIA, ACP, and others opposing the Circumvention case represent the interests of U.S. solar manufacturers.

 Fact: SEIA, ACP, and others opposing the Circumvention case do not represent the interests of American solar manufacturers.
-SEIA have current and past Chinese board and other members whose affiliates have been implicated in this Circumvention case and also in the use of forced labor.
+SEIA has current and past Chinese board and other members whose affiliates have been implicated in this Circumvention case and also in the use of forced labor.
 Four of SEIA’s Chinese solar members were named in an academic report that was released by the Coalition to End Forced Labour in the Uyghur Region detailing the widespread use of Uyghur forced labor within the solar industry.
 The report found that the four largest solar panel suppliers in the world—JinkoSolar, JASolar, TrinaSolar and LONGi all source from at least one polysilicon manufacturer that is implicated in Uyghur forced labor either through direct participation in forced labor schemes, and/or through their raw material sourcing.

 Myth: SEIA projections and surveys related to this circumvention are reliable and unbiased.